PIK3CA-Related Overgrowth Spectrum (PROS) disorders are diverse, despite their shared genomic cause

 MCAP syndrome is characterized by a core set of brain features that include megalencephaly and ventriculomegaly, which may progress to hydrocephalus or cerebellar tonsillar ectopia.5

-- Further progression to Chiari malformation and cortical brain abnormalities may also occur
+- Further progression to Chiari malformation and cortical brain abnormalities also may occur

 - May involve capillary malformations that affect the skin